Wills, Trusts & Probate

 What happens if I die without a will in Keyes?

-California law requires that a will be signed in the presence of at least two witnesses who are not beneficiaries of the will.
-These witnesses must observe you signing the document or acknowledge your signature.
-This procedure helps validate the will and reduces the risk of challenges after your passing.
-We assist clients in Keyes with this step to ensure compliance with legal requirements.
+California law requires that a will be signed in the presence of at least two witnesses who are not beneficiaries under the will.
+These witnesses must either observe the testator signing the will or acknowledge the signature.
+This formal witnessing requirement helps validate the document and reduces the chance it will be successfully challenged later.
+We assist clients in Keyes with coordinating witness arrangements to ensure the will is executed correctly.
+Proper witnessing and documentation at the time of signing increase the likelihood that the will will be accepted by the court if probate becomes necessary, making administration smoother for your family.